Skip to content

 The Aboriginal health community re-entry program aims to improve the health of Aboriginal people released from prison.

-Aboriginal health community re-entry workers are employed through Aboriginal Medical Services, other non-government agencies and the West Australian (WA) Department of Health, to encourage Aboriginal men and women (including juveniles) to actively participate in their health before and after release from custody.
+Aboriginal health community re-entry workers are employed through Aboriginal Medical Services, other non-government agencies and the Western Australian (WA) Department of Health, to encourage Aboriginal men and women (including juveniles) to actively participate in their health before and after release from custody.

 Key health areas are: